 GMcW: Honestly, I’m only worrying about ourselves at the moment.
 I want to get us right and I want to concentrate on that all the way up to the World Cup.
 I think if you look too much at the opposition about what patch you are following.

-There’s the reason there is a box, and I think for us, as a management team and players, that we should concentrate on what’s inside the box and get really good at it as opposed to finding innovative new ways outside the box!
+There’s a reason there is a box, and I think for us, as a management team and players, that we should concentrate on what’s inside the box and get really good at it as opposed to finding innovative new ways outside the box!

 We just need to make sure that we improve on what we do and worry about the opposition team by team, game by game, when we get to the World Cup.